fredlabbe/ElgadorRPG_GDD/README.md

 # ElgadorRPG_GDD
 This is the website for my RPG game based on the universe I've been working on since 2011.
+My Concordia Computation Arts Application portfolio from 2019 was garnished with works, concept arts, maps, illustrations, etc. from this world I've been creating, but now I have added more to the library.

 ## March 22nd 2023 250 words descriptive text: